jonsth131/ctf.support/content/pwn/shellcode.md

 ## Pwntools

 Pwntools can be used to generate shellcode.
-The following example generates x64 shellcode for linux to execute `sh`.
+The following example generates x64 shellcode for Linux to execute `sh`.

 ``` python
 from pwnlib import *